Algaita

-The algaita (also spelled alghaita, algayta or algheita) is a double reed wind instrument from West Africa, especially among the Hausa and Kanuri peoples.
+The algaita (also spelled alghaita, algayta or algheita) is a double reed wind instrument from the Sahelian region of West-Central Africa that is used by the Bamum, Hausa and Kanuri peoples in Cameroon and Nigeria.
 Its construction is similar to the oboe-like rhaita and the zurna.
 The algaita is distinguished from these other instruments by its larger, trumpet-like bell.
 Instead of keys, it has open holes for fingering, similar to the zurna.